oneup03/VRto3D/README.md

 		- SteamVR Status will notify you if your headset window isn't fullscreen.
 Click on the `Enable Fullscreen Mode` notice or the headset window again to fix it
 	- Click on the game's window on your second display for control input to work
 - Single Display setup:
+	- Mouse controls will not be usable in single display mode as you will click on the headset window in the foreground and input will not register in-game.
 	- Make the game run in windowed mode either in-game settings or with `Alt + Enter` This will alleviate controller input and fullscreen issues
 	- Make the SteamVR Headset Window in focus on your display
 	- Press `Ctrl + F8` to toggle locking the headset window to the foreground